 Check out the competition

-The decision between whether you should DIY your staging or hire a professional stager comes down to what your neighbors are doing.
+Whether you should DIY your staging or hire a professional stager comes down to what your neighbors are doing.

 “When I have clients that question the value of staging, I take them through other properties up for sale in their communities,” says Sollecito.